Defence Housing Australia: Restructuring

 Homes Corporation (DSHC).
 The housing scheme faced difficulties in coping with the expanded eligibility criteria, leading many former military members to instead seek commercial financing for their houses.
-The government increased the maximum loan available from the commission in 1980, leading a surge in applicants.
+The government increased the maximum loan available from the commission in 1980, leading to a surge in applicants.

-Modern era
+Modern era and privatisation

 The newly elected Hawke government commissioned an external review of the Defence Service Homes Scheme in 1983, which found that there was "no clearly articulated overall Defence Service Housing policy, that there was a lack of clear accountability in the way that the Scheme was managed, that costs were not pulled together, and that, crucially, lack of access to afordable housing was a major reason why people left the Services".

 In 1985, federal treasurer Paul Keating announced that the Defence Services Home Scheme's mortgage portfolio would be privatised.
 The DSHC's loan assets were sold to Westpac in 1988, at which time it held around 128,000 mortgages with a value of $1.38 billion.
 The insurance assets held by DSHIS were retained under government ownership.
 The DSHC formally ceased to exist on 30 June 1989.

 The Hawke government's Defence Housing Authority Act 1987 authorised the establishment of the Defence Housing Authority on 1 January 1988 as a new statutory authority responsible for providing housing for members of the Australian Defence Force and their families.
 The Howard government renamed the authority as Defence Housing Australia in 2006.